Titanium-SS/Musync/README.md

 Run the player.py file in any **IDE** of your choice.
 <br><br>
 2. Through Terminal
+NOTE: change the path to logo.png in the *musync.py* to the compplete path in your system
 - Convert the musync.py to exe:
 ```
 > pyinstaller --onefile musync.py